jrrameau2000/personal_finance_planner/README.md

 # personal_finance_planner

-Created a portfolio that contains a mix of crypto currency and shares.
+Created a portfolio that contains a mix of crypto (Ethereum and Bitcoin) and market securities(stocks and bonds).
 This project uses the MonteCarlo simulation to analyze the possible value of the portfolio after 30 years.

 ## Historical Data of the securities